Last updated: 1 April 2026

 Plan typesfixed, variable, solar, green, businessvariable, solar

 ✓ indicates the better value option for that metric.
-Estimates based on average household usage of 18 kWh/day.
+Estimated annual bills are based on AER Reference Price / ESC VDO benchmarks.
 Actual rates vary by state and plan.

 This analysis is based on EnergyPlans Australia's 2026 energy pricing data across multiple providers and states.